coffeepyros/p5/README.md

 ## Latest Changes

 -   added control panel for number of circles ("planets") and speed

+## ToDo

+-   more controls!